Indigocoder1/Indigocoder_SubnauticaMods/Texture Replacer/ReadMe.txt

-You will need to add a new TextureConfigItem to the TextureConfigList This can be done by editing the Json file in the BepInEx/Configs/TextureReplacer folder
+You will need to add a new TextureConfigItem to the TextureConfigList This can be done by editing the Json file in the BepInEx/Configs/TextureReplacer folder To generate the config folder you have to run the game first

 To add a new item it will need to be formatted in a specefic way Here is an example of an item that could be added to the list: